jzhugithub/image_classify_ai/README.md

 ## convert_data.py

-create tfrecords files for train and valid.
+Create tfrecords files for train and valid.

+Parameters labeled with `# modify` can be modified in main.

+## analyse_data.py

+Prepare for date analysis.